anywhichway/node-fetch-event/README.md

 a flaw in your code and you return a different response after alreayd starting to send on the original, an error is thrown (but if you did not start the server in `standalone` mode the cluster will continue serving other workers).

+## Remote Worker Source

+One of the key advantages of FAAS providers is their CDNS.
+If you have the resources to establish NodeJS servers in multiple locations, then you can effectively have your own CDN by designating one server to be the source of your workers.
+The `node-fetch-server` will fetch new versions based on TTL data in route specifications or `cacheWorkers`.

 ## Release History (reverse chronological order)

+2020-08-24 v0.0.2a Added route and cache support

 2020-08-24 v0.0.1a First public release